Why Do Hackers Target Law Firms?

-Take a look at what happened to Texas Law Firm Baker Wotring – a hacker group penetrated their network, stole their data, and threatened to post all the firm’s data publically if a ransom wasn’t paid.
+Take a look at what happened to Texas Law Firm Baker Wotring – a hacker group penetrated their network, stole their data, and threatened to post all the firm’s data publicly if a ransom wasn’t paid.
 According to an ABA Journal article the data included “fee agreements and diaries from personal injury cases.”

 This particular incident was part of a broader attack in which multiple law firms were targeted in a 24-hour period.
 According to reports “In two of the cases, a portion of the firms’ stolen data has already been posted online, including client information.”

-This is nothing new – the ABA stated that “Lawyers especially vulnerable to cyber-breaches.” and went on to say in the same article that “For too many law firms, security is a secondary concern.”
+This is nothing new – the ABA stated that “Lawyers are especially vulnerable to cyber-breaches.” and went on to say in the same article that “For too many law firms, security is a secondary concern.”